OmdenaAI/marseille-chapter-stop-online-violence-nlp/reports/README.md

 ## Project Goals

-The team goal was to stop online violence against children by deploying an accurate classifier to identify grooming behavior in online chats with children.
-Once suspicion of grooming reaches a threshold based on its similarity to the training data, it will trigger an action, which may differ depending on the platform it is deployed on and the objectives of the intervention.
-As an example, the team may warn the child through the chatbot without alerting the groomer, call a moderator, or shut down the chat entirely.
+The team goal was to stop online violence against children by deploying an accurate classifier to identify harmful/grooming behaviors in online chats with children.

 ![An image of a child looking at their phone, courtesy of Save The Children](images/Deploying-an-Accurate-Classifier-to-Stop-Online-Violence-Against-Children-using-NLP-980x233.png.webp)